 After a long drive, the last thing you are going to feel like doing is preparing a meal.
 There’s always the option of a takeaway, but if you are miles from anywhere and just pulled up on your pitch, you are not going to be wanting to go out again to track down something to fill your growling tummy.

 The key is to take something really easy (and preferably instant) with you – think packed lunches or Pot Noodles.
-Of course, if you got a microwave in your campervan, that changes things: you can bring food from home that just needs heating up, or a ‘ready meal’ to pop in the microwave.
+Of course, if you’ve got a microwave in your campervan, that changes things: you can bring food from home that just needs heating up, or a ‘ready meal’ to pop in the microwave.

 - If you haven’t got a microwave and are considering getting one, then read our guide to the Best Campervan Microwave.
-It will give you the information you need to buy the right one – so you don’t end up tripping the campsites RCD unit!
+It will give you all the information you need to buy the right one – so you don’t end up tripping the campsites RCD unit!